TheWover/winget-pkgs-redteam/README.md

 ```

 ### Using the YAMLCreate.ps1
-To help author manifest files, we have provided a YAMLCreate.ps1 powershell script located in the Tools folder.
+To help author manifest files, Microsoft has provided a YAMLCreate.ps1 powershell script located in the Tools folder.
 The script will prompt you for the URL to the installer, then will prompt you to fill in metadata.

 I recommend running the script in the location where you want to produce the manifest file.
 For example: `manifests\<publisher>\<package>\`.
 After successful completion, it will produce the YAML file.